 Schools and CBOs

-Nkosi’s Haven is a recognized NGO in South Africa that has been in operation since 1999.
+Nkosi’s Haven is a pioneer HIV/AIDS NGO.
+Started in 1999, it was one of the first organisations to address South Africa’s orphan crisis.
 Located in the south of Johannesburg, Nkosi’s Haven offers holistic care and support for destitute HIV/AIDS infected mothers, her children, and resulting AIDS orphans (infected or not).
 Nkosi’s Haven is named after Nkosi Johnson, the young AIDS activist who passed away on International Children’s Day on June 1st 2001, who dearly wanted a facility that would care for struggling mothers and their children.
 He had been separated from his mom because of the HIV diagnosis and he never wanted that to happen to any other child.
 He also wanted HIV positive people to be cared for without discrimination or prejudice.
 Nkosi’s Haven was Infinite Family’s very first CBO partner in South Africa.
-Visit the Nkosi's Haven website here.
+Visit the Nkosi’s Haven website here.

-The Alexandra Child Care and Support Centre (ACCSC), is a community based organization located at Realogile High School in the Alexandra Township on the northside of Johannesburg.
+The Alexandra Child Care and Support Centre, is a community based organization located at Realogile High School in the Alexandra Township on the northside of Johannesburg.
 ACCSC provides daily child care so that teens may drop off their younger siblings and attend school, and a mid-day meal to all children who come to the centre after school.
-The ACCSC manages Infinite Family’s first LaunchPad mentoring lab.
+ACCSC manages Infinite Family’s first LaunchPad mentoring lab.